What is Sinusitis?

 The FDA approved this innovative ENT procedure in 2005.
 Since then, it has helped thousands feel better, breathe easier and find relief from chronic sinus infections.

 Dr. Leslie Berghash, Dr. John Lanza and Dr. Camysha Wright are very accomplished in all things sinus, including innovative balloon sinuplasty.
 An in-office consultation will reveal the details and what kind of treatment your sinusitis may need.
 We have three offices for your convenience: Fort Pierce, Port St. Lucie, and Okeechobee.

-Are seeking treatment for your Sinusitis?
-Contact South Coast Ear, Nose & Throat at one of their many locations; Fort Pierce, Port St. Lucie, and Okeechobee!
+Are you seeking treatment for your Sinusitis?
+Contact South Coast Ear, Nose & Throat at one of our many locations; Fort Pierce, Port St. Lucie, and Okeechobee!